 Many believe modern contact centers have become far too complex.
-In a world where ‘work from anywhere’ has become the norm, how do organizations manage the efficient scheduling and forecasting of their staff while keeping teams connected and meeting service levels?
+Call center leaders need to balance scheduling, forecasting, keeping the team engaged, and meeting service levels.
+In a world where ‘work from anywhere’ has become the norm, how do organizations manage a remote workforce with contact center operations?

 The growth of digital platforms has merely increased complexity but not necessarily for the greater good.
 A survey by McKinsey & Company reveals that during the pandemic, consumers moved towards online channels.
 In addition, organizations are three times more likely than before the crisis to claim that at least 80% of customer interactions are now digital in nature.
 However, only 35% of consumers are actually satisfied with automated CX solutions and 38% would still rather speak to a human being.

-The first step to successfully addressing operational complexity in contact centers is to be aware of the ‘do’s’ and ‘don’ts’.
+The first step to successfully addressing complexity in contact center operations is to be aware of the ‘do’s’ and ‘don’ts’.
 Avoid the most common mistakes by following these five golden rules:

-Once you know what pitfalls to avoid and have the right mindset in place, add the human touch to operations.
-Look from the outside in to establish what really matters to your customers and your employees?
+Once you know what pitfalls to avoid and have the right mindset in place, add the human touch to contact center operations.
+Look from the outside in to establish what really matters to your customers and your employees.
 Involving people from the outset will mean that gaining buy-in and the budgets from the people who matter will follow naturally.